MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 :::image type="content" source="media/howto-deploy-java-quarkus-app/demo.png" alt-text="Screenshot of the Todo sample app." lightbox="media/howto-deploy-java-quarkus-app/demo.png":::

 Try selecting a few todo items in the todo list.
 The UI indicates selection with a strikethrough text style.
-You can also add a new todo item to the todo list by typing *Verify Todo apps* and pressing <kbd>ENTER</kbd>, as shown in the following screenshot:
+You can also add a new todo item to the todo list by typing **Verify Todo apps** and pressing <kbd>Enter</kbd>, as shown in the following screenshot:

 :::image type="content" source="media/howto-deploy-java-quarkus-app/demo-local.png" alt-text="Screenshot of the Todo sample app with new items added." lightbox="media/howto-deploy-java-quarkus-app/demo-local.png":::